fahmiibrahimdevs/auth-ui-flutter/README.md

 ---
 ## 📝 **License**

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/fahmiibrahimdevs/auth-ui-flutter/blob/main/LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/fahmiibrahimdevs/auth-ui-flutter/blob/main/LICENSE) file fordetails.